DINESHkumar-D23/Algorithm-Based-E-commerce-Recommendation/README.md

-# AI-Enabled Recommendation Engine for an E-commerce Platform
+# Recommendation Engine for an E-commerce Platform

 This project demonstrates the functionality of personalized product recommendations in an e-commerce platform.
 The system uses multiple recommendation algorithms that are commonly adopted in real-world industry applications.